 When getting quotes for attorney fees, ask if the price includes ALL of these things as part of the fee.
 Don’t miss anything you need before filing your case.
 Some law offices will include the court fee and others will ask you to pay that on your own.
 Find out in advance what the fees include so you can accurately compare the costs.

 Look for an attorney who will work with you on your attorney fees.
 Ask about options like monthly payment plans.
-If you’re filing Chapter 13, ask if you qualify for no money down to file your case.
+If you are filing Chapter 13 bankruptcy, ask if you qualify for no money down to file your case.

-Also, if you’re concerned about missing work to go see an attorney, find an attorney who offers a flexible schedule with evening or weekend hours so you don’t lose precious income through the process.
+Additionally, if you are concerned about missing work to go see an attorney, find an attorney who offers a flexible schedule with evening or weekend hours so you don’t lose precious income through the process.

 The Hidden Costs of Not Hiring an Attorney

 The Voluntary Petition for Individuals Filing for Bankruptcy and all the necessary statements and schedules were updated in 2015 to try to make it easier for people to file their petition on their own without needing an attorney.

 However, if you’re not familiar with bankruptcy law, you may miss some major issues with your case and lose time, money, or even your assets to your creditors.
 If you file your petition at the wrong time or list something incorrectly on your petition or omit a form, it could become a costly mistake.

 To get a better idea of what you may be missing, check out our free report, “6 Big Mistakes to Avoid Before Filing Bankruptcy”.

 Still Not Sure?
 Take Advantage of the Free Stuff

 Many experienced bankruptcy attorneys offer a free consultation so you can talk to an attorney about your financial concerns.
 Don’t just sit and wonder if bankruptcy is the right choice, or whether or not you can afford to hire a bankruptcy attorney.